Skip to main content

 Add users to these default groups on first loginAutomatically assigns provisioned users to specified Files.com Groups upon their initial login.

-Only provision users in these groupsRestricts user provisioning to only those who are members of the specified IdP groups.
-Enter comma separated names or wildcards.
-For instance, to limit provisioning to users in the IT and Support groups, specify IT,Support.
+Only provision users in these groupsRestricts user provisioning to members of the specified IdP groups.
+Enter comma-separated names or wildcards.
+For example, to limit provisioning to users in the IT and Support groups, specify IT,Support.
 Your IdP must send group membership data in SCIM requests to use this configuration option.

-Provision users in these groups to be site adminsAutomatically assigns Site Administrator privileges within Files.com to users within the specified groups.
-Enter comma separated names or wildcards.
-For example, by specifying Administrators,Domain Admin, users in these groups from the IdP will be granted Site Administrator privileges in Files.com.
+Provision users in these groups to be site adminsAssigns Site Administrator privileges in Files.com to users in the specified groups.
+Enter comma-separated names or wildcards.
+For example, specifying Administrators,Domain Admin grants Site Administrator privileges to users in those IdP groups.

-Provision users in these groups to be read-only site adminsAutomatically assigns Read-only Administrator privileges within Files.com to users within the specified groups.
-Enter comma separated names or wildcards.
-For example, by specifying Support Admins,ReadOnly Admins, users in these groups from the IdP will be granted Read-only Administrator privileges in Files.com.
+Provision users in these groups to be read-only site adminsAssigns Read-only Administrator privileges in Files.com to users in the specified groups.
+Enter comma-separated names or wildcards.
+For example, specifying Support Admins,ReadOnly Admins grants Read-only Administrator privileges to users in those IdP groups.

-Provision users in these groups to be group adminsAutomatically assigns Group Administrator privileges within Files.com to users within the specified groups.
-Enter comma separated names or wildcards.
-For example, by specifying Managers,Associate Directors, users in these groups from the IdP will be granted Group Administrator privileges in Files.com.
+Provision users in these groups to be group adminsAssigns Group Administrator privileges in Files.com to users in the specified groups.
+Enter comma-separated names or wildcards.
+For example, specifying Managers,Associate Directors grants Group Administrator privileges to users in those IdP groups.

 Provision users in these groups to manage their password via Files.comProvisions users from the specified groups without requiring Single Sign-On (SSO).
-Their passwords will be stored in Files.com, independent of the IdP password.
+Their passwords are stored in Files.com, independent of the IdP password.

 Provision users with 2FASpecifies how two-factor authentication (2FA) is applied to provisioned users.
-You can choose to follow the site-wide 2FA policy or override it for SCIM provisioned users, opting to always require 2FA or never require it.
-For example, if your site-wide 2FA policy mandates Always required for all users, but you need to exempt SCIM provisioned users from this requirement, select Never require 2FA.
+You can follow the site-wide 2FA policy or override it for SCIM-provisioned users to always require 2FA or never require it.
+For example, if your site-wide 2FA policy is Always required for all users but you need to exempt SCIM-provisioned users, select Never require 2FA.

 Auto-provisioned users with WebDAV permissionsSpecifies whether the provisioned users have permission to use the WebDAV protocol to connect to Files.com.